HaloConsuelo/SDD_SmallProject/README.md

     # For greater control, use git rebase -i dev
     ```
     why?
 When you push your branch to the remote repo, it will only include _your changes_, which makes commit history easier to read.

+3) Run available tests by using `ng test` and make sure they pass!

 ## Pushing
 ```bash